Prior results do not guarantee future outcomes.

-A critical and ongoing part of Don’s representation is his environmental enforcement, negotiation and litigation practice.
-In recent years, Don has defended clients in the following enforcement matters:
+A critical and ongoing part of Don’s representation is his environmental enforcement, negotiation, and litigation practice.
+In recent years, Don has defended clients in enforcement matters including:

-- CAA enforcement case where United States Environmental Protection Agency (EPA) headquarters and EPA Regions 3 and 5 have alleged nonattainment new source review and minor source permitting violations in the natural gas industry;
+- A CAA enforcement case where the United States Environmental Protection Agency (EPA) headquarters and EPA Regions 3 and 5 have alleged nonattainment new source review and minor source permitting violations in the natural gas industry.

-- CAA flaring case brought by EPA Region 6 in the oil and gas industry;
+- A CAA flaring case brought by EPA Region 6 in the oil and gas industry.

-- Emergency Planning and Community Right to Know (EPCRA) and RCRA release/spill case in EPA Region 5 in the oil industry;
+- An Emergency Planning and Community Right to Know (EPCRA) and RCRA release/spill case in EPA Region 5 in the oil industry.

-- Clean Water Act (CWA) and RCRA Section 7003 imminent and substantial endangerment case brought by EPA Region 9 in the waste management industry; and
+- A Clean Water Act (CWA) and RCRA Section 7003 imminent and substantial endangerment case brought by EPA Region 9 in the waste management industry.

 Counseling, Rulemaking and Appellate Litigation